PRPLTM/PRPLTM.github.io/content/posts/abusing-internet-calendaring-and-scheduling-ical.md

 ## Turning malicious

-As we concluded our investigation into this particular case, we started to think how this could be abused.
+As we concluded our investigation into this particular case we started to think how this could be abused.
 The primary method would be by identifying expiring domains (or expired domains) that once hosted iCal files (or compromising a site hosting these files).
 If a threat actor can perform this activity, they can constantly modify the iCal file being pulled and change it from "Events about your kids Soccer games" to "Events about how we're going to phish you and have you load a malicious payload on your machine."

-There would be some work to be done here, such as only allowing access from useragent's that look like Outlook so you can target users that more than likely are sourcing from something other than a personal device.
+There would be some work to be done here, such as only allowing access from UserAgent's that look like Outlook so you can target users that more than likely are sourcing from something other than a personal device.

 ---